olmesm/ohmybuck/content/blog/2020-09-23-07-26-never-install-it-globally/index.md

 **Notes:**

 - requires the package as a dependency
-- Some scripts will require a `--` to ensure the arguments are passed into the shell.
+- Some scripts will require a `--` to ensure the arguments are passed into the shell. eg `npm run gatsby -- new project`